Essential travel tips for a vacation in Iceland

 Credit cards are accepted almost everywhere

-Iceland has gone pretty far in the direction of being a cashless society.
+Iceland has come in long way toward becoming a cashless society.
 So you can pay with credit or debit cards almost everywhere.
-Just don’t forget your PIN number.
+Please don’t forget your PIN.
 It is required everywhere.

 Navigation

-Google maps should work almost everywhere on the ring road in Iceland.
-People coming from outside of the European Economic Area (EEA) should think about getting a WiFi hotspot.
-However, people from inside the EEA don’t have to worry about high roaming prices for data usage.
+Google Maps should work almost everywhere on the ring road in Iceland.
+People coming from outside the European Economic Area (EEA) should consider purchasing a Wi-Fi hotspot.
+However, people within the EEA don’t have to worry about high data roaming charges.

 Power adapters